 - (1) The principles to be applied by persons performing functions or exercising powers under this Act for a matter in relation to an adult with impaired capacity for the matter are- - (a) the general principles stated in the Guardianship Act, section 11B (the general principles); and - (b) for a health matter-the general principles and the health care principles stated in the Guardianship Act, section 11C (the health care principles). - (2) Persons performing functions or exercising powers under this Act for a matter in relation to an adult with impaired capacity must also have regard to the acknowledgements stated in the Guardianship Act, section 5 when performing the functions or exercising the powers.

-7 Principles for relevant children and children staying at visitable sites relevant child or a child staying at a visitable site is that the best interests of the child are paramount.
+7 Principles for relevant children and children staying at visitable sites

 (1) The main principle to be applied by persons performing functions or exercising powers under this Act in relation to a